huguesrichard/Allopipe/README.md

 ### AlloPipe installation <a name="install"></a>

-To download and install the AlloPipe workflow, first clone the repository from git.\
+1) Clone the repository from git\
 *You might be requested to create a token for you to log in.
 See the [GitHub tutorial](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)*

-We then recommend to **create a conda environment dedicated to the AlloPipe workflow**.
-The dependencies specified in the requirements.txt are needed for AlloPipe to run and should be installed in this AlloPipe environment.
+2) Create a conda environment dedicated to the AlloPipe workflow
+3) Install the AlloPipe requirements within the conda environment

-The following command lines will perform the above-mentioned steps:
+The following command lines will perform the steps 1-2-3:

 		git clone https://github.com/huguesrichard/Allopipe.git
 		cd Allopipe